peaBerberian/wasp-hls/README.md

   - [ ] EXT-X-I-FRAMES-ONLY: To handle one day, perhaps (very low priority)
   - [ ] EXT-X-PART-INF
   - [ ] EXT-X-SERVER-CONTROL
-  - [ ] EXT-X-BYTERANGE: Should probably be handled soon
   - [ ] EXT-X-DISCONTINUITY
   - [ ] EXT-X-KEY: decryption and related tags are very low priority
   - [ ] EXT-X-GAP